-3 Reasons to Be Angry About Equifax’s Data Breach, and How You Can Protect Yourself
+3 Reasons To Be Angry About Equifax’s Data Breach, And How You Can Protect Yourself

 First, they waited 41 days after the fact to tell us:

-Second, 3 high-ranking managers, including the company’s COO, were found to have sold around $1.8 million in Equifax shares after the data breach on July 29, but before the public was informed.
+Second, three high-ranking managers, including the company’s CFO, were found to have sold around $1.8 million in Equifax shares after the data breach on July 29, but before the public was informed.

 These guys will chalk up their actions to being one big coincidence, but there’s no “wink” in “co-inky-dink.”
 (Or maybe there is, phonetically.)

-Note: Corrections: The title of one executive selling shares was corrected from COO to CFO.